Aez35/ShortCut/README.md

 # ShortCut
 small RNA trimming, library quality control, and alignment all in one go!
+Currently in development.

 ### Create environment and install dependencies